JosephShamoon99/Managing-Accounts-With-Active-Directory-/README.md

 <h2>Operating Systems Used </h2>

 - Windows Server 2022
-- Windows 10 (21H2)
+- Windows 11

 <h2>High-Level Steps</h2>

-- Create Dummy Accounts with a Powershell script
+- Create dummy accounts with a Powershell script
-- Explore how we can manage these accounts with Active Directory
+- Explore how we can manage these dummy accounts with Active Directory

 <h2>Creating Dummy Accocunts</h2>